Rajahmundry: Economy

 Rajahmundry is a commercial hub for East Godavari and West Godavari Districts.
 Nurseries in Kadiam mandal generates huge revenue to Rajahmundry revenue division.
 A floriculture research centre is in construction at Vemagiri to give a major boost to the nurseries in Godavari districts.
 Floriculture is expanding to Mandapeta, Alamuru and Atreyapuram mandals.
 Main Road and Tadithota are main marketing places in the city.
 Many shopping complexes, multiplexes, hotels and convention halls are in construction near NH 216A (old NH 16) and it is becoming another shopping centre.
 Tourism also generates revenue to this region.
 It is one of the largest bullion markets in India which consists hundreds of gold, silver and platinum shops throughout the city.

 Industries and employment

 Rajahmundry is an industrial hub with huge industries generating employment.
 The city is the headquarters for ONGC, GAIL in K.G.
 Basin.
 Godavari districts are one of the largest petrochemical hubs in India.
 There are two huge paper mills in the city located at Luthergiri and Kadiam.
-There are two power plants in city i.e., GMR Power Plant and Vijjeswaram Hydel Power Plant.
+There are two power plants in city i.e., GMR Power Plant and Vijjeswaram Power Plant (which runs on Natural gas and Naptha as primary and secondary fuels).
 The Government has set up industrial parks and industrial clusters at Nidigatla, Pallakadiam, Rajanagaram, Kadiyam, Jegurapadu areas in the city.
-The present five-year plan of district consists of making the city as an IT Hub.
+The present district five-year plan, includes making the city an IT hub.